 The charm of cloud-based gaming is that you have the freedom to pause games at any time and pick them up again on a different device, and PS Now also supports PSN features like online multiplayer, trophies and messages.

 You just need a DualShock 4 controller, a broadband connection and a compatible device.
-While at one time the streaming service was available on PS4, PS3, Vita, PS TV, PC and a range of Sony and Samsung TVs, Sony has since ditched support for all but the PS4 and PC.
+While at one time the service was available on PS4, PS3, Vita, PS TV, PC and a range of Sony and Samsung TVs, Sony has since ditched support for all but the PS4 and PC.

 How much does PS Now cost?